What is Free Body Diagram : Definition with examples

 Net force

-Net force is always applicable when there are two forces acting in the opposite direction.
+The net force is always applicable when two forces are acting in the opposite direction.

 In this example following forces are acting on the body.

-• Weight of the block ( W) is the product of mass and gravitational force
+• The weight of the block ( W) is the product of mass and gravitational force

 • Reaction force or normal force ( R)